JJtheJJpro/Monster-Controller/README.md

 To Do:

+- Update Tauri to v2.0-rc
 - Setup a functioning Tcp Listener for local network communication
-- Fix minor UI bugs
 - Give error info in a user-friendly way

 ## Python and Node.js